-whether you're a student, a teacher, or administrator, you want new & creative resources to improve the study + practice of the age-old field of educational ADMINISTRATION & leadership. and you, my friend, have come to the right place. are you ready to learn new skills, embrace technology in new ways you never thought possible, and think creatively? good. let's get started.
+Whether you're a student, a teacher, or administrator, you want new & creative resources to improve the study and practice of the age-old field of educational administration + leadership.
+And you, my friend, have come to the right place.
+Are you ready to learn new skills, embrace technology in new ways you never thought possible, and think creatively?
+Good.
+Let's get started.

 The Embelgasse School of Administration: Teaching and Learning Spaces and The Administrative Aesthetic

 10 min read